elan-ev/tobira/docs/dev-workflow.md

 Whenever you change existing DB migrations, you usually want to purge the DB and rerun all migrations.
 You can do that with `cargo run -- db reset`.

-The `db` subcommdand of Tobira offers a few useful commands.
+The `db` subcommand of Tobira offers a few useful commands.
 See `cargo run -- db --help` for more information.